CrossCraft/CrossCraft-Classic/README.md

 Textures are a combination of handmade and adaptations from [Unity Pack](https://www.curseforge.com/minecraft/texture-packs/unity) under CC0

 CrossCraft's goal is to be platform-independent and work across all PC platforms and many major game consoles.
-The original release of CrossCraft will include Windows, Linux, and PSP support.
+CrossCraft supports Windows, Mac, Linux, and PSP support.
 Further support will be added over time as systems change and upgrade.

 <br>
 <div align=center><img src=./branding/Screenshot.png></div>